Drew Nelson (musician)

 Drew Nelson is a Canadian blues singer, songwriter, guitarist and recording artist.
 Nelson is particularly known for his slide guitar playing.
-He has been playing professionally for nearly forty years.
+He has been playing professionally for nearly fifty years.

 History

 There's something unique about Drew that I wanted to remind people of: Drew has always approached his music with honesty.
 He’s very unpretentious, and that can’t be said of a lot of musicians.
 Someone can learn to play a style of music, and they can play all the notes and play them really well, and somehow, sometimes you don’t believe them.
 I believe Drew.